cncf/clowarden/README.md

 Now CLOWarden is happy with the changes proposed!
 This time, it also tried to help the maintainer who will approve the changes by describing in the comment what had changed.

 Sometimes this may be easy to spot by just looking at a the diff on the PR.
-But on other occasions, depending on the changes applied, it can get trickier and be error prone, as just a single extra space or tabulation can have unintented consequences.
+But on other occasions, depending on the changes applied, it can get trickier and be error prone, as just a single extra space or tabulation can have unintended consequences.
 So CLOWarden simplifies this by analyzing the changes itself and displaying them in an easy to read way as a comment on the PR.

 ![valid-config-check-run](docs/screenshots/valid-config-check-run.png)